Unpretentious yet luxurious design hotel just a stone’s throw from Prague’s historic centre”

 - Safe box

-The ground-floor restaurant and bar, Aliter, reminded us of an art-gallery café: low-hanging light installations, mismatched chairs, tables which vary in size and shape, and original prints on the walls.
+The ground-floor restaurant and bar, HOME, reminded us of an art-gallery café: low-hanging light installations, mismatched chairs, and walls adorned with prints and mirrors.
 There’s also an adjoining terrace which is a lovely spot in warmer weather.

 The breakfast buffet was a joy to wake up to, and was itself presented like a work of art.
 Hot plates of potatoes, eggs, mushrooms, bacon, sausages and pancakes were nestled on shelves built into the walls, while a huge variety of breads and pastries were arranged across an island unit.
 There was also a range of fresh fruits, cereals, yoghurts and juices.
 The spread varied slightly each day - a welcome touch for those staying for a few nights.
 Our only slight niggles were the coffee (from a help-yourself machine) and the toaster (which took more than 5 minutes to toast our bread).

 Throughout the day and evening there’s a menu of European dishes with an international twist - it’s a developing concept and the choice could be considered as limited, but the food is good.
 We enjoyed baked goat’s cheese served on a crunchy salad of watercress, green apple and walnuts, followed by entrecote steak with butter sauce and then a berry cheesecake - all excellent.
 There were also a few delicious-sounding Czech dishes, including roast sirloin and dumplings in a cream sauce.
 The restaurant was relatively quiet when we visited, but we didn’t feel uncomfortable and would have been happy to linger with a bottle of wine.